-Pawn Ticket for Murder holds water until its finale.
-A pit is way too conveniently located (making the planned 'accident' even more questionable than it already is--a bulldozer?) and Christie is left way too vulnerable to sniper fire at the gravel pit even before she disappears into the warehouse.
-Seems uncomfortably like a set-up, but there's nothing nefarious going on internally, though--Detective Love has won the respect of her most hard boiled colleague long before she helps Marker nab his quarry of two years.
-No wonder he ends up platonically sending roses in appreciation when all is said and done.
+Those nagging questions notwithstanding, Pawn Ticket for Murder mostly holds water until its finale.
+A pit is far too conveniently located (making the planned 'accident' even more questionable than it already is--a bulldozer?) and Christie is left way too vulnerable to sniper fire before disappearing into the warehouse.
+Seems uncomfortably like a set-up, but there's nothing nefarious going on internally--Detective Love has won the respect of her most hard boiled colleague long before she helps Marker nab his quarry of two years.
+The Sergeant even sends roses in appreciation when all is said and done.

-The ubiquitous Sid Haig is largely wasted in a one-dimensional role as the fearsome henchman, but Kenneth Tobey (later seen in The Big Rematch) is effective as the victim's friend Charlie Red.
-In keeping with the rest of the proceedings, Detective Love is a clear winner in the interrogation room: Red is much more responsive to Christie's compassion than Marker's forcefulness.
+The ubiquitous Sid Haig is largely wasted in his one-dimensional role as the fearsome henchman, but Kenneth Tobey (later seen in The Big Rematch) is effective as the victim's friend Charlie Red.
+In keeping with everything else we see, Detective Love is the clear winner in the interrogation room: Red is much more responsive to Christie's compassion than Marker's forcefulness.